Search on ascona-locarno.com

 Getting to know the region's wild plants

 The wild valleys, the Mediterranean climate of the lake and the alpine landscapes all create unique conditions for wild plants and flowers to flourish.
 A paradise for nature lovers and foragers.
 Milo Bissegger grew up in the Centovalli area and has botany in his blood.
-A nature lover and a keen forager of edible wild plants and flowers, he has managed to turn his passion into a career.
-Among his many activities, he offers courses on native plants and designs natural gardens.
+A nature lover and avid forager of edible wild plants and flowers, he has managed to turn his passion, at least in part, into a career.
+Among his various activities, he offers courses (private or by registration), workshops and consultancy services, working in collaboration with primary and secondary schools, as well as with chefs on projects dedicated to wild herbs and edible flowers.
 Meret Bissegger, the well-known wild plant expert and chef, is his aunt.
-It was thanks to her that Milo discovered his passion for the plant world.
+It was thanks to her that Milo discovered his passion for the world of plants.

 The biggest and best-known carnival in Ticino

-• Interest in nature and wild plants has exploded in recent years
+• Interest in nature and wild plants is growing

 For instance, the young leaves of the linden tree taste great in a salad.
-Viola odorata (sweet violet) thrives in open woodland.
-Its flowers are widely used as a garnish and to give a fragrant, colourful touch, especially when added to salads.
-Plantain leaves can be used like spinach in autumn, while stinging nettle, that classic shade-loving plant, is great in a soup or cake.
-Milo has a large garden with a wild lawn, teeming with many of his favourite plants.
+Or the sweet violet which grows in more open woodland and can be used to garnish dishes, adding a fragrant splash of colour, especially to salads.
+There is also plantain, which can be used to make a delicious pesto, or nettle, a classic shade-loving plant that lends excellent flavour to soups and desserts.
+Many of Milo’s favourite plants can already be found in his large garden with a natural meadow.
 However, if he wants something that does not grow on his doorstep, he knows exactly where to find it.
 Wild garlic, for example, grows like a carpet in the woods by the river in the Maggia Valley.
 Its distinctive scent is quite unmistakable.
-There is just one simple rule: always leave at least half of the plant and have the greatest respect for nature.
+There is just one simple rule: only take what you need and have the greatest respect for nature.

-Most people with a vegetable patch will often spend hours and hours weeding and uprooting the wild garlic.
+Most people with a vegetable patch will often spend hours and hours weeding.
 Little do they know that what they are trying to get rid of could actually be a vitamin-rich delicacy, like chickweed or purslane, both found in almost every garden.
-However, you must know your plants and only ever eat them if you are 100% sure of what they are.
+However, you must know your plants and only ever eat them if you are 100% sure.

 Want to learn more about the wild plants and flowers found in this region and how they can be used?
 Sign up for one of Milo or Meret's fantastic courses.
 Time well spent!